nikita03565/challenge/README.txt

 2. "Download all PDFs"
-To run the script use next command: python download_pdfs.py "Form W-2" 2015 2021
+To run the script use next command:
+$ python download_pdfs.py "Form W-2" 2015 2021
 Arguments order: Form name, start year, end year.
+Arguments after the third are ignored.
 Arguments are space separated.
 If form name contains space argument must be quoted.
 Output will be saved in a folder accordingly to naming rules from task description and messages "Started..." and "Done!" will be printed in console as user's feedback.

 Assumptions that were made:
-- the latest version of title is included in output json
+- the latest version of title is included in output json,
-- strict case insensitive equality is used for form name comparison, i.e. if "Form W-2" is given "Form W-2 P" would be ignored
+- strict case insensitive equality is used for form name comparison, i.e. if "Form W-2" is given "Form W-2 P" would be ignored.